Brazil antitrust body raises concerns over Disney-Fox deal

 Disney agreed to purchase Fox’s film and television assets for $71.3 billion and has received approval from China and the European Commission earlier this month, subject to certain conditions.

-Reporting by Alberto Alerigi; editing by Anthony Boadle and Grant McCool
+Reporting by Alberto Alerigi and Lisa Richwine; editing by Anthony Boadle, Grant McCool, Anil D'Silva